 Forward-looking statements are based on management's current expectations, estimates, forecasts, and projections about our business and the industry in which we operate, and management's beliefs and assumptions are not guarantees of future performance or development and involve known and unknown risks, uncertainties, and other factors that are in some cases beyond our control.
 As a result, any or all of our forward-looking statements in this report may turn out to be inaccurate.
 Furthermore, if the forward-looking statements prove to be inaccurate, the inaccuracy may be material.
 In light of the significant uncertainties in these forward-looking statements, you should not regard these statements as a representation or warranty by us or any other person that we will achieve our objectives and plans in any specified time frame, or at all.
 In addition, statements that "we believe" and similar statements reflect our beliefs and opinions on the relevant subject.
-These statements are based upon information available to us as of the date of this Annual Report on Form 10-K, and while we believe such information forms a reasonable basis for such statements, such information may be limited or incomplete, and our statements should not be read to indicate that we have conducted an exhaustive inquiry into, or review of, all potentially available relevant information.
+These statements are based upon information available to us as of the date of this Annual Report on Form 10-K, and while we believe such information forms a reasonable basis for such statements, such information.
 These statements are inherently uncertain and investors are cautioned not to unduly rely upon these statements.